 Lisbon doesn’t have one coastline, or two, or even three, it has four very different coastlines!
 There’s the coast along the Cascais train line, which faces south and passes by the suburbs of Oeiras and Estoril; the coast of the Sintra mountain range which faces west, the Caparica coast to the south, and the coast of the protected Arrábida Natural Park.

 The Cascais coastline extends to the west of Lisbon and is the easiest to reach (by a regular train service).
 It’s therefore the most popular with tourists (especially families and couples), and has some beautiful sandy beaches with calm waters, good facilities, and excellent hotels by the sea.
-The historic center of Cascais, which is the last stop of the train, is quite an attractive and cosmopolitan destination for a day at the beach or a beach-based vacation.
+The Old Town, which is the last stop of the train, is quite an attractive and cosmopolitan destination for a day at the beach or a beach-based vacation.

 Costa da Caparica